 Who We Are

-iFred’s mission is to shine a positive light on mental health and eliminate stigma through prevention, research and education. iFred is creating a shift in society’s negative perception of the disease through positive imagery, rebranding, celebrity engagement, cause marketing campaigns, and establishing the sunflower and color yellow as the international symbols for hope. iFred also created the first ever program to teach hope, based on research it is a teachable skill.
+iFred, a 501(c)3 organization, is working to teach hope. iFred has worked to shine a positive light on mental health and eliminate stigma through prevention, research and education and created a shift in society’s negative perception of the disease through positive imagery, rebranding, celebrity engagement, cause marketing campaigns, and establishing the sunflower and color yellow as the international symbols for hope. iFred worked with The Mood Factory to do the first nationwide cause marketing campaign for mental health in the US, and created the first ever program to teach hope, based on research it is a teachable skill.

 Research suggests 70% of youth feel their mental health, and that of peers, is their greatest challenge.
 One in nine students self-report suicide attempts before graduating high school, with 40% indicating their first attempts were made in grade school.
 Depression is now the leading cause of disability worldwide, and less than 50% are receiving treatment due to stigma and lack of resources.
 Yet we have proven, effective treatments with positive returns on investments.